spotify/bigtable-autoscaler/README.md

         * Role **Monitoring Viewer**, in particular the permissions
             * monitoring.timeSeries.list
 * Docker
 * (Optional) **PostgreSQL database** for production use.
-In this quickstart session we're using a postgres docker image)
+In this quickstart session we're using a postgres docker image
 * [GNU make](https://www.gnu.org/software/make)

 ### Building

-Run these command to build the project and create a docker image:
+Run this command to build the project and create a docker image:

     make build-image